 - Reconsider the type of insurance you have – If you are insuring an older car close to 10 years, you might want to think about dropping full coverage and opting for liability coverage only.

-- Pay close attention to your credit score – Drivers with a low credit score can pay as much as twice more for car insurance than those with good credit history.
-Make sure you’re paying your bills on time and request a credit report to correct any errors you see.
+- Pay close attention to your credit score – Drivers with a low credit score can pay as much as twice more than those with good credit history.
+Make sure you’re paying your bills on time.
+And request a credit report to correct any errors you see.

 - Drive less – You can consider carpooling or other means of transportation to get to work.
 The less time you’re on the road driving, the less likely you’ll be involved in an accident.
 The insurance company will view you as less of a risk and this could drive down your premium.

-- Bundle insurance – If you’re looking for renters or homeowners insurance, think about getting it with the same insurer since it could give you a price break with the multi-policy discount.
+- Bundle insurance – If you’re looking for renters or homeowners insurance, think about getting it with the same insurer.
+The home and auto insurance bundle could give you a price break with the multi-policy discount.

 Getting a quote in Texas